Grkila/SCADA-Industrial-Automation-Assignment/README.md

    - Press F5 or click "Start" button
    - Database will be automatically created on first run

-### First Run Setup
+### Educational Exercise

-1. **Configure Tags**: Navigate to the Tags tab and create your first data points
+1. **Explore Tag Management**: Navigate to the Tags tab and experiment with different tag types
-2. **Set Up Alarms**: Use the Alarms tab to configure monitoring thresholds
+2. **Configure Alarms**: Use the Alarms tab to set up monitoring thresholds
-3. **Start Monitoring**: Switch to the Monitor tab to view real-time data
+3. **Monitor Real-Time Data**: Switch to the Monitor tab to observe live data updates
+4. **Analyze Historical Data**: Use the Alarm History tab to review past events
-4. **Generate Reports**: Use the Reports tab to create performance analysis
+5. **Generate Reports**: Use the Reports tab to create performance analysis reports

-The system is now ready for industrial process simulation and monitoring!
+This project is designed for educational purposes and demonstrates key concepts in industrial automation and software development.